Thread Pool Design

 return process(large_data, x, y);

-});This is much more flexible than std::bind, and the lifetime relationships are clear at the call site—capturing by reference means the caller must ensure that large_data remains valid until the task finishes executing.
-This is an iron rule in asynchronous programming, and no tool can help you bypass it.
+});This approach is much more flexible than std::bind, and the lifetime relationships are clear at the call site—capturing a reference implies the caller must ensure large_data remains valid until the task completes.
+This is a golden rule in asynchronous programming; no tool can help you bypass it.

-Next, the issue of future leaks.
-If you submit a task but never call get() or wait(), you won't receive any error—the task might silently finish executing in the background, or it might have thrown an exception that got swallowed, and you'd be none the wiser.
-A defensive approach is to clearly document in submit's documentation that "every future must be consumed," or to track the number of unconsumed futures in debug mode.
-I've been burned by this in my own projects: a background task's future was ignored, the exception in the task silently disappeared, and it took a long time to track down.
+Now, let's discuss the issue of future leakage.
+If you submit a task but never call get() or wait(), you won't receive any error message—the task might silently complete in the background, or it might throw an exception that gets swallowed, leaving you completely unaware.
+A defensive approach is to document clearly in submit that "every future must be consumed," or to track the number of unconsumed futures in debug mode.
+I learned this the hard way in a project: a future from a background task was ignored, and the exception within the task vanished without a trace.
+It took a long time to track down the root cause.

-Finally, and most insidiously: a mismatch between the thread pool's lifecycle and the lifecycle of objects referenced by tasks.
-If your task captures references to stack variables, and the thread pool's destruction happens after those stack variables are destroyed (for example, if the thread pool is global or static), you face the risk of dangling references.
-The root of this problem isn't in the thread pool itself, but in the fundamental question of "who guarantees whose lifecycle" in asynchronous programming—the execution timing of asynchronous tasks is uncertain, and all external references you capture must be valid within the possible execution time window of the task.
-There's no good universal solution; you just have to think about this problem when designing your API, and try to use value captures or shared_ptr to extend lifetimes.
+Finally, the most insidious issue: a mismatch between the lifetime of the thread pool and the objects referenced by tasks.
+If your task captures a reference to a stack variable, and the thread pool is destroyed after the stack variable goes out of scope (for instance, if the thread pool is global or static), you face the risk of a dangling reference.
+The root cause lies not in the thread pool itself, but in the fundamental question of "who guarantees whose lifetime" in asynchronous programming.
+Since the execution time of an asynchronous task is non-deterministic, all external references you capture must remain valid for the entire possible execution duration of the task.
+There is no perfect solution; we can only say that you must consider this issue when designing the API, preferring value captures or shared_ptr to extend object lifetimes.

 Exercises

-If you want to truly internalize the content of this chapter, the three exercises below are worth trying.
-They extend our thread pool in three directions: priority scheduling, timed shutdown, and work stealing—each being a common requirement in production environments.
+If you want to truly internalize the concepts from this article, these three exercises are worth trying.
+They extend our thread pool in the directions of priority scheduling, timed shutdown, and work stealing, respectively—each representing a common requirement in production environments.

 Exercise 1: Priority Thread Pool

 Add priority support to the thread pool's task queue.
-Replace std::queue with std::priority_queue, and extend the task type to a pair containing a priority and a callable.
-Allow specifying priority when submitting, and worker threads always fetch the highest-priority task to execute.
+Replace std::queue with std::priority_queue and extend the task type to a pair containing a priority and a callable object.
+Allow priority specification during submission, and have worker threads always execute the highest priority task.

 Hint: std::priority_queue is a max-heap by default.
 You can define a Task struct containing int priority and std::function<void()> func, and overload operator< so that tasks with higher priority values are dequeued first.